Sarah-Tarek/Adaptive-Traffic-Light-Controller/src/README.md

 ## **Introduction**

 The Adaptive Traffic Light Controller is designed to optimize traffic flow at a four-way intersection.
-It dynamically adjusts green light durations based on lane congestion and ensures smooth transitions between lanes using a robust FSM.
+It dynamically adjusts green light durations based on lane congestion and ensures smooth transitions between lanes using a robust FSM and debouncing mechanisms for 8 sensors.

 ---